 3D print Fashion Show

-Danit Peleg, is a Fashion Student from Shenkar College of Engineering and Design in Israel, and she just had her 3D print Fashion Show.
-Danit print out with 3D printer her entire collection of garments for her final project, today we bring you guys the whole process of this fascinating journey of Danit.
+Danit Peleg is a Fashion Student from Shenkar College of Engineering and Design in Israel, and she just had her 3D print Fashion Show.
+Danit prints out with 3D printer her entire collection of garments for her final project, today we bring you guys the whole process of this fascinating journey of Danit.

-Together with an amazing team at TechFactoryPluy and XLN, they experiment with different printers and materials till they discover which printer was the better to work with and which material was the best to used.
-After month of experiments and developments she found out Filafex, a strong and flexible plastic, that she used to create her entire collection.
+Together with an amazing team at TechFactoryPluy and XLN, they experiment with different printers and materials until they discover which printer was the better to work with and which material was the best to use.
+After a month of experiments and developments, she found out Filafex, a strong and flexible plastic, that she used to create her entire collection.
 After 2000 hours and using Witbox home printer she manages to print out her collection.

 I really enjoyed the fact that I could create without intermediaries; I could design my own textiles and manufacture my own clothes, all from my own home.
 I didn’t have to go buy cloth that someone else chose to sell – I could make my own.